-Tip: The breadcrumb path does not show filters based on collections or user account rights.
+Tip: The breadcrumb path does not show filters based on collections, filters based on user account rights (e.g., password collections), or column filters.
 However, you can place your cursor over the title bar to see a tooltip that shows all filters.